Side-by-Side Elements

 Can an Autism Spectrum Disorder diagnosis harm or hinder me in any way?

-An Autism diagnosis can provide clarity, validation, and access to appropriate supports or accommodations for many individuals.
-At the same time, questions about potential legal, employment, insurance, or other implications fall outside the scope of psychological assessment and into the realm of legal policy, which can change over time and vary by situation.
+An Autism diagnosis can provide clarity, validation, and access to appropriate supports.
+At the same time, questions about potential legal, employment, or insurance implications fall outside the scope of psychological assessment.
+We are not able to provide legal guidance and encourage clients to consult with a qualified attorney if they have concerns.
+Choosing whether and to whom to disclose a diagnosis is always the individual's decision.

 Do you have a waitlist?